nicklockwood/layout/README.md

 *Q. Does Layout support macOS/AppKit?*

 > Not currently, but this would make sense in future given the shared language and similar frameworks.

+*Q. Will Layout support Android/Windows?*

+> No. There are no plans to port Layout to other platforms at the moment.
+Android and Windows in particular already use a human-readable XML format for their view templates, which eliminates some of the need for a Layout-like replacement.

 *Q. Why isn't Cmd-R reloading my XML file in the simulator?*